SIM Only deals are everywhere, most networks offer them and they’re the main alternative to a Pay Monthly contract.

 EE

-EE offers 12-month and 24-month SIM Only plans with data limits that top out at unlimited.
+EE offers 1-month and 24-month SIM Only plans with data limits that top out at unlimited.

-The network also boasts comprehensive 4G coverage, with over 99% of the UK population covered, and very high speeds.
-It also offers 5G on many plans.
+The network also boasts comprehensive 4G coverage, with over 99% of the UK population covered, plus widespread 5G.
+Plus, some of EE’s plans come with an ‘Inclusive Extra’ thrown in.

-The network also lets you tether, with no limits other than your data allowance, roam for free in the EU, and – with supported handsets – make 4G and Wi-Fi calls.
+The network also lets you tether, with no limits other than your data allowance, and make 4G and Wi-Fi calls, with some plans also offering inclusive roaming.

 Three